 No, the tax return filing and payment deadline is automatically postponed to July 15, 2020.
 You are not required to file an extension (Forms 4868 or 7004).

 Who is eligible for relief?

-Any person with a Federal income tax return or payment due on April 15, 2020, is eligible for relief.
+Any person with a Federal income tax return or payment due on or after April 1, 2020 and before July 15, 2020, is eligible for relief.
 “Person” includes any type of taxpayer, such as an individual, a trust, an estate, a corporation or any type of unincorporated business entity.
 The payment due refers to both 2019 Federal income tax payments (including payments of tax on self-employment income) and 2020 estimated Federal income tax payments (including payments of tax on self-employment income), regardless of the amount owed.
-The return or payment must be due on April 15, 2020 – this relief does not apply to Federal income tax returns and payments due on any other date.

 What do I need to do if I have not filed my tax return yet, but expect to file by July 15th?

 Nothing, except file and pay any tax due with your return by July 15.
 You don’t need to file any additional forms or call the IRS to qualify for this automatic Federal tax filing and payment relief.
 If you expect a refund, you are encouraged to file your return as soon as you can so that you can receive your refund.
 Filing electronically with direct deposit is the quickest way to get refunds.

 What if I cannot file my tax return by July 15th?

 If you are an individual, you can request an automatic extension to file your return by filing Form 4868.
 Businesses, including trusts, must file Form 7004.

 You must request the automatic extension by July 15, 2020.
 If you properly estimate your 2019 tax liability using the information available to you and file an extension form by July 15, 2020, your tax return will be due on October 15, 2020.
 To avoid interest and penalties when filing your tax return after July 15, 2020, pay the tax you estimate as due with your extension request.